cedced19/yoline/README.md

 __Work in progress!__

-Yoline is a free and open-source content management system (CMS) based on Node.js and the new ES6.
+Yoline is a free and open-source content management system (CMS) based on Node.js.

 ## Why a new CMS?